miroslavpejic85/mirotalk/README.md

 - Click the first button to copy the url and then share it
 - Wait someone to join for video conference

+## Credits

+Many Thanks to vasanthv (webrtc) and Sajad Hashemian (chat) from where I taked inspiration for this project. ❤️

 ## Contributing

 Pull Requests are welcome! :slightly_smiling_face: